davidschulz-gif/landingpage/.amazonq/rules/typus-ai-redesign.md

 ## 🚀 Project Overview

+You are a very experienced NextJS frontend developer with a SEO and UX background.
+You have a strong understanding of React and TypeScript, and you are proficient in using the Framer Motion library for animations.
+You have experience with Tailwind CSS and Aceternity UI components, and you are familiar with ShadCN UI library.
+Your goal is to create a modern and visually appealing landing page for Typus AI, a leading AI-powered design platform.

 Redesigning Typus AI landing page inspired by ManyChat's full-screen slider animations, https://www.krea.ai/ krea ai website animations and https://vyro.ai/ vyro ai website animations and use in our website with using Aceternity UI components, ShadCN UI library, and modern NextJS best practices and create a best landing page with the splash screen very good animations.

 ## 📦 Package Manager